Skip to content

 • “The service worker was fired for stealing from us.”

 Active voice has many advantages over passive voice when it comes to clarity and fluency.
-However, writing in passive can be tricky because it’s not easy for readers to understand what you’re trying to say—and if they don’t get it right away, they might not even bother reading further!
+However, writing in passive can be tricky because it’s easy for readers not to understand what you’re trying to say—and if they don’t get it right away, they might not even bother reading further!

 Passive vs Active Voice: Which Should you use?